Short Films: Two-Spirit affirming care with the Urban Native Youth Association

 Emotional and legal support

 West Coast LEAF is not a legal clinic.
 We do not offer legal advice, direct services, advocacy, or representation for individuals.
-Below are support resources in BC for Two-Spirit youth.
+For support services in BC, please see our Need Help page.

 Acknowledgements